 Where are classes held?

 Classes are held in various cities and locations across Utah.
-Currently we offer monthly classes in Logan, Ogden, Salt Lake City, Provo, Cedar City, and St George.
+Currently, we offer monthly classes in Logan, Ogden, Layton, Salt Lake City, West Valley, Lehi, Provo, Cedar City, and St George.
 We do offer classes in other cities less frequently.
 We can also set up private classes in your home or business if you have a large group.
 To contact us regarding a private class click here.

 How long until I receive my Utah Concealed Carry Permit after submitting the application?

-After submitting your application to the BCI they will charge your credit card $37 ($47 for non residents) or cash your check.
-They will usually charge your card about 1-3 weeks after receiving your application.
+After submitting your application to the BCI they will charge your credit card $53.25 ($63.25 for non-residents) or cash your check.
+They will usually charge your card about 3-6 weeks after receiving your application.
 Once you see your card charged or check cashed you should receive your Utah Concealed Firearm Permit 45-60 days later.
 If you are concerned that you have not received your permit please call the BCI.
 However, the BCI is very busy processing permits, please do not call until more than 60 days after your card has been charged.
-Utah BCI Phone Number: (801) 965-4445
+Utah BCI Phone Number:

 Is there a "Drill Instructor" Mentality?